Saorax/league-vc-mover/README.md

 well now you can automatically move them (every 10 seconds) to a different voice chat!

+you can also change the game to something else, like Brawlhalla!

 requires [NodeJS version >= v16.11.0](https://nodejs.org/en/download/current)